 HITRUST compliance isn't just about ticking boxes on a checklist; it's a strategic approach that can positively impact your healthcare practice:

-• Competitive advantage: HITRUST compliance can set a healthcare organization apart, showcasing a commitment to data security and patient privacy, making it a preferred choice for patients and partners.
+- Competitive advantage: Achieving HITRUST compliance can distinguish a healthcare organization from its peers by demonstrating its dedication to data security and patient privacy, making it an attractive option for both patients and partners.

 How to achieve HITRUST compliance

-12. Maintain compliance: After achieving HITRUST compliance or certification, it's essential to maintain compliance status.
-This includes regular assessments, audits, and updates to security and privacy practices as necessary.
+- Maintain compliance: After achieving HITRUST compliance or certification, organizations must maintain their compliance status.
+This includes regular assessments, audits, and updates to your security and privacy practices as necessary.

 Related: SOC2 certification or HITRUST?